There’s Time to Become a Member!

 Inquirers Series New Offering: Interim and Search!

-Beginning this Sunday, Mach 8th, the 3rd session of the Inquirers Series, formerly the Liturgical Year session, will be a session focused on interim ministry and our upcoming search for a settled minister.
+Beginning this Sunday, March 8th, the 3rd session of the Inquirers Series, formerly the Liturgical Year session, will be a session focused on interim ministry and our upcoming search for a settled minister.
 Sheryl Stuart and Robin Lancaster, members of our transitions team, will be on hand to share some of the basics and answer your questions about this unique time congregational life.
 If you have already taken session three, you are still most welcome to come and have your questions answered.
 These sessions are open to all interested participants!

 ETC The Stories Only You Can Tell, 3/11